stanleym-png/IN_SYD_Task_1_Flask_PWA_Template/docs/README.md

 ```

 > [!TIP]
-> Alternatively, you can fork the [template repository](https://github.com/TempeHS/Flask_PWA_Programming_For_The_Web_Task_Template) to your own GitHub account and open it in a Codespace in which all dependencies and extensions will be automatically installed.
+> You may receive a pop-up in VS Code with a recommendation to install a "Dev Containers" extension.
+This can be ignored.

-4. Install necessary dependencies.
+2. Install necessary dependencies.

 ```bash
 pip install flask